GallagherSecurity/cc-rest-docs/training/README.md

 Next we GET `http://localhost/api/alarms/updates?id=308` (the `next` link from the previous results, again) after restoring power to the controller and waiting for it to come online.

-The ‘controller offline’ alarm (ID 308) has changed to inactive since the controller has reappeared on the network.
+The 'controller offline' alarm (ID 308) has changed to inactive since the controller has reappeared on the network.

-The ‘low power’ alarm has arrived from the controller stamped when it lost power, while it was running on internal reserve power, one minute earlier than the ‘controller offline’ alarm.
+The 'low power' alarm has arrived from the controller stamped when it lost power, while it was running on internal reserve power, one minute earlier than the 'controller offline' alarm.

 Bringing up the rear is another alarm that the controller generated when it restarted.